neuralmagic/sparseml/user-guide/modifiers.md

 #### MagnitudePruningModifier

 `MagnitudePruningModifier` applies the GMP algorithm with layerwise sparsity.
-That is, each layer is pruned independently such that the final sparsity for each layer equals the `target_sparsity`.
+That is, each layer is pruned independently such that the final sparsity for each layer equals the target_sparsity.

 Parameters:
 - `init_sparsity`: Initial sparsity for each layer at `start_epoch`